dumpling001/Growth/Python_Practice_Records/main_history.md

 Those are the fundamentals of using the Django template system: just write a template string, create a Template object, create a Context, and call the render() method.

 Next: Context Variable Lookup

+20180412 20:01

+Next:
+Chapter 3: Django Templates - Basic Template Tags and Filters

+20180413 8:12

+NEXT: For example, if your context contains a list of (x,y) coordinates called points, you could use the following to output the list of points: